spencertipping/ni/doc/perl.md

 ```

 ## Basic stuff
-`a` to `q` are one-letter functions that return the first 17 tab-delimited
+`a` to `l` are one-letter functions that return the first 12 tab-delimited
-values from the current line. `r(...)` is a function that takes a list of
+values from the current line.
+(12 wasn't chosen arbitrarily; the letter `m` is
+Perl syntax for regular expressions, so we can't use it.) `r(...)` is a
-values and prints a tab-delimited row.
-For example:
+function that takes a list of values and prints a tab-delimited row.
+For
+example:

 ```bash
 $ ni n4p'r a, a + 1'                    # generate two columns